wpfnihao/OrionChart/charts/orion-gpu/app-readme.md

 ## Activate Your Orion

 Don't have a license?
-Please visit [VirtAI Tech](https://virtai.tech/) to get it.
+Please visit [VirtAI Tech](https://virtai.tech/) to one trial license for FREE.